 If you have any doubts regarding this topic, leave us a comment below.
 We’ll be happy to answer your questions. 🙂

-Also, let us know if you can think of any other relevant points to improve the on-page SEO in 2020.
+Also, let us know if you can think of any other relevant points to improve the on-page SEO.